wayneng1998/wayne-portfolio/docs/projects.md

 ---

-### Android Tourism Data Visualizer

-*Stack:* Kotlin, Android

-Kotlin Android app that visualizes regional tourism data and insights.
+### Utility System for Training Program

+*Stack:* Python, React, Flask, MySQL

+Built a local server system that consists utilities like attendance records, stopwatch, PC rental records

 ---

+### Posting System for Company

+*Stack:* Java, SpringBoot, TomCat, MySQL

+Built a local posting sever system that allows the employees to communicate to each other efficiently

 ### Image Classification Models
 *Stack:* TensorFlow, scikit‑learn

 Built and evaluated CNNs on public datasets.